-The COL facility includes an active CCR landfill, which currently consists of three CCR units, all located in Phase 1 of the facility.
+The COL facility includes an active CCR landfill, which currently consists of four CCR units, all located in Phase 1 of the facility.
+Only three units were active at the time of the annual inspection.
 The CCR landfill includes a second phase (Phase 2) which is currently undeveloped.

-The active CCR landfill at COL is comprised of three existing CCR units:
+The active CCR landfill at COL is comprised of four existing CCR units:

 - Module 1

 - Module 2

 - Module 3

+- Module 4 (inactive and under construction at time of inspection)